-- always visible integrated into Axis at the right side, exactly like PyVCP panels - as a tab in Axis and Touchy; in Axis this would create a third tab besides the Preview and DRO tabs which must be raised explicitly - as a standalone toplevel window, which can be iconifyed/deiconified independent of the main window.
+- always visible integrated into Axis at the right side, exactly like PyVCP panels - as a tab in Axis, Touchy, Gscreen, or Gmoccapy; in Axis this would create a third tab besides the Preview and DRO tabs which must be raised explicitly - as a standalone toplevel window, which can be iconifyed/deiconified independent of the main window.

-Installed LinuxCNC If you're using an installed version of LinuxCNC the examples shown below are in the configuration picker in the Sample Configurations > sim > gladevcp branch.
+Installed LinuxCNC If you're using an installed version of LinuxCNC the examples shown below are in the configuration picker in the Sample Configurations > apps > gladevcp branch.